Kevin-Cendana/Kevin-Cendana-Website/README.md

 - **About** - Personal section about myself
 - **What I Do** - My skills and interests
 - **Projects** - Projects I've made for hackathons, school, and for fun
-- **Resume** - A resume of my abilities and experience, able to zoom in and out
 - **Contact** - A form to contact me

 ## Creation Process